adamwday/python-junk/readme.md

 # Python Repo

-This repository is for storing various use-cases with python and hopefully intergrating those scripts with Terraform/Chef deployments.
+This repository is for storing various use-cases with python and hopefully integrating those scripts with Terraform/Chef deployments...

 ## Purpose